|

 ![]() |

-This page zooms in on studies and speculations that appeared during the production years of the DS420, or shortly thereafter.
+that appeared during the production years of the DS420,

 Cliff Ruddell worked in Jaguar's drawing office in the seventies and eighties.
 After the limousine assembly was brought to Browns Lane in 1979, Keith Cambage, the head of the limousine operations, requested many small body changes to the model.
 But no funds would be allocated to a large scale makeover.
 In 1983 Cliff spent some spare time sketching a few possible designs: starting from the existing body he first drew a new shape resembling the old design, and from there on he went to a modernised design, based on then current XJ40 technology.
 Shown with the sketches are Keith Cambage's handwritten comments (click to enlarge).